mmore500/waves/blog/_posts/2020-07-31-Uma-Sethuraman.md

   ``` c++
       std::shared_ptr<std::vector<std::byte>> parent;
   ```
   - When a genome is created from scratch, its shared pointer's vector is populated.
-The mutations after this are store in the changelog and offset map, and the parent is not modified.
+The mutations after this are stored in the changelog and offset map, and the parent is not modified.
   - **Cloning** a genome creates an offspring for that genome with identical genome values.
 The offspring is then mutated.
     - When an offspring genome is created through cloning, the offspring's shared pointer is set equal to the parent's shared pointer.